-Long pushing stages, prolonged labour, medications and other interventions (more below), baby not being in an optimal position, and lying in a position where you are tightening or pushing up against part of your pelvic floor in a less-than-optimal way in labour can all cause increase the likelihood of pelvic floor damage from vaginal birth.
+Long pushing stages, prolonged labor, medications and other interventions (more below), baby not being in an optimal position, and lying in a position where you are tightening or pushing up against part of your pelvic floor in labor can all cause increase the likelihood of pelvic floor damage from vaginal birth.

 To potentially protect your pelvic floor and perineum in vaginal birth:

-- Do talk to your Midwife or OB about pelvic floor prep for birth.
+- Talk to your Midwife or OB about pelvic floor prep for birth.